 Often when you attempt to tighten these hinge screws they just spin/turn in the hole and don't grip.
 That's because over time the threads have pulled through the timber leaving very little if anything to grip.

-To adjust a door in this instance, I either use longer wood screws and try to fix through the frame into the timber stud behind that the frame is fixed to.
-Or, plug the screw holes with lots of matchsticks.
+To adjust a door in this instance, I either use longer wood screws and try to fix deeper through the frame into the timber stud that the frame is fixed to.
+Or alternatively plug the screw holes with lots of matchsticks.
 I squirt some wood glue in to the screw holes then bang in as many match sticks as I can get into each hole.
 Snap off the ends, or cut them off flush with a sharp chisel/knife.

 Once the glue has dried and you wind the screws back in they should have something solid to grip to.
 A red Rawl plug sometimes works and does the same job too, but I think matchsticks last longer because you can really beat and wedge them in there.